San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/conf_int.md

 - [How to calculate confidence intervals by hand](#how-to-calculate-confidence-intervals-by-hand)
-- [How to calculate confidence intervals for rates in R](#how-to-calculate-confidence-intervals-for-rates-in-r)

 Confidence intervals display values that one would expect the true estimate to fall within if you replicate the analysis many times.
 If a